 I spent the first 12 years of life on a ranch in cattle country.
 I now realize how truly blessed I was.
 Everything around me smelled good to my heart; the sunshine; the fragrance of alfalfa and sound of pigeon’s wings; the powder-blue sky sprinkled with puffy-white clouds and red-tailed hawks; the gentle breezes that blew through the green leaves and long, dry, summer grass; orange and pink cotton-candy sunsets amid sounds of crickets and cows, and of red-winged blackbirds congregating on the power lines; the love and loyalty of my little brother and our adventuresome dog, and the unconditional love of our mom.

 God was very gracious to me.
 He gave me such a gentle country start.
 Even though I have a sensitive spirit, and the perpetual dance of life-and-death played on through nature all around me, I felt wrapped in a blanket of peace.
 I wish I could somehow find that peace again.
-Since the age of thirteen, something in me mourns without end.
+Since thirteen (the age of accountability) something in me mourns without end.

 I don’t sleep very well.
 I never have.
 For whatever reason I can’t seem to shut off my thoughts.
 I often have to trick myself to sleep by daydreaming.
 Then, I usually wake up several times throughout the night, and by morning I’m more tired than when I went to bed.
 I need about ten hours of sleep each night to function well.
 Whenever I try to take a short nap, I wake up feeling sick for up to half-an-hour.
 Sometimes, I experience bouts where over and over, just as I fall asleep, I stop breathing and wake up gasping for breath.
 For these reasons I don’t look forward to my times of rest.

 I also wonder if perhaps I dream more than is typical.
 Sometimes it even seems as though I dream all night long.
-Most of my dreams take place in dingy, rundown buildings where I help people I’ve never met solve their problems.
+Most of my dreams are short snippets that take place in dingy, rundown buildings where I help people I’ve never met solve their problems.

 Of course, due to the nature of my memory disorder, most of the details of both my dreams and my daytime memories quickly fade away until only certain bare facts are left scattered throughout my life.
 Yet, there are a handful of dreams that have somehow stayed with me.
 These powerfully vivid, color-filled dreams have always felt like they were more than just ordinary dreams.
 Somehow, they involved my spirit.